A Brief History

 Famous in retirement for demanding to be introduced as “The Greatest Living Baseball Player,” Joe became a familiar and trusted spokesman for Mr. Coffee products, and was sometimes referred to as “Mr. Coffee.”
 DiMaggio’s main off the field claim to fame was to have been married to Marilyn Monroe, the blonde bombshell movie actress, in 1954.
 With the most popular baseball player married to the most popular movie sex symbol, the couple were the darlings of sports and movie fans.
 Unfortunately, the marriage did not work, as DiMaggio expected a more conventional wife that cooked, cleaned, and kept house, while Monroe expected to be pampered and live a life of luxury and ease.
 Though they divorced, DiMaggio was devastated by her death by drug overdose in 1962, especially since he had reconciled with her and had reportedly decided to ask her to re-marry him just a few days before she died.
 Joe handled the burial arrangements and sent flowers to her grave 3 times a week until he died.
 Joe never remarried, and never really spoke of his marriage.
 DiMaggio never remarried.

 Joe DiMaggio, a heavy smoker most of his life, died in 1999 at the age of 84 due to complications of lung cancer.
 His last words were, “I’ll finally get to see Marilyn.”
-Was Joe DiMaggio the “Greatest Living Baseball Player” in the 1960’s through the 1990’s?
+Question for students (and subscribers): Was Joe DiMaggio the “Greatest Living Baseball Player” in the 1960’s through the 1990’s?
 Remember, Stan Musial, Ted Williams, Mickey Mantle, Willie Mays and Hank Aaron were around at this time.
-Please give us your opinion on this subject in the comments.
+Please give us your opinion on this subject in the comments section below this article.

 Your readership is much appreciated!